jyellick/obc-docs/whitepaper.md

 Some of these components will be built from the ground up; some will use existing open source code as appropriate, and some will just interface with existing services to fulfill the required functions.

 ![Reference architecture](images/refarch.png)
-Figure 1:  Openchain Reference architecture
+Figure 1:  Open Blockchain Reference architecture

 The Membership category provides services for managing identity, privacy, and confidentiality on the network.
 Participants register to get identities, which will enable the Attribute Authority to issue security keys to transact.
 Reputation Manager enables auditors to see transactions pertaining to a participant.
 Of course, auditors will have to be granted proper access authority by the participants.